nicebub/C-Interfs-Impls/README.md

 #	- Chapter 2 -

-Program arith.c has 4 arithmetic functions that have been extended per the exercises -13/5 == -2 is volatile so it is computed at runtime and not compile time, even with optimization flags -O0, O1, -O2, -O3, -Os
+Program arith.c has 4 arithmetic functions that have been extended per the exercises

+-13/5 == -2 is volatile so it is computed at runtime and not compile time, even with

+optimization flags -O0, O1, -O2, -O3, -Os

 Program stack.c implements stack.h with extensions including peek() and newWithSize(int)

 isBadPtr(p) macro defined but simply checks for NULL for now

+# - Chapter 3 -

+Atom implentation and interface added.

+`atom5.c` and `atom5.h` hold most current version with all exercise functions added

+Inside the build directory, the executable created is `bin`

+bin takes 2 arguments, the last argument is optional

+1st argument is the filename to open, if no filename is given then the executable quits.

+2nd argument is a hint of words that may be read and used to determine how many buckets use.